 - Tzatziki.
 Use a good store-bought tzatziki if you like, but I recommend trying to make it yourself.
 It’s SO EASY and far superior – you need just a handful of ingredients (that are already used in this recipe!)
 Try this recipe for the best tzatziki sauce.

-How to make the bowls
+How to Make the Chicken Bowls

-While the chicken cooks, make your buttery, fragrant rice.
-Melt your butter, add your spices, toast the rice then add the chicken stock, cover and cook until fluffy and all the stock is absorbed.
+- While the chicken cooks, make your buttery, fragrant rice.
+Melt your butter, then add your spices.

 You can prepare the individual elements in advance, and then assemble them when you’re ready.
-They’re great for meal prep!
+They’re great for meal prep.
 All the elements will keep for at least 4 days in the fridge.

 You can also marinate the chicken up to 24 hours ahead of time to maximize the flavor and cut prep time down.